leon4rd/test/README.md

-## I got a reversible jacket for Christmas, I can't wait to see how it turns out.
+## I wish I could clean mirrors for a living.
+It's just something I can see myself doing.